keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 Ph.D.&nbsp;  Philosophy, University of Kentucky, 2017
 M.A.&nbsp; Philosophy, University of Kentucky, 2016
 M.A.&nbsp; Orthodox Theology, University of Balamand, 2014
-B.A.&nbsp;&nbsp; Humanities, emphasis History, Biola University, 2004
+B.A.&nbsp;&nbsp; Humanities (emphasis in History), Biola University, 2004

 ### RESEARCH AREAS